agrendath/GeoSpatialProject/README.md

 - How to avoid certain parts of the train if the arrival platform is shorter than the length of the train.
 - All these uncertainties can lead to confusion and even delays in boarding, especially on crowded platforms.

+This solution will provide them with a web interface displaying :

+- The usual platform screen information (train destination, departure time, etc.).
+- Train composition information (number and type of wagons).
+- Information about the platform (size of platform, landmarks such as zones, accesses).
+- The direction of the train in relation to the platform.
+-
 ## Installation

 1. Clone the repository :